Rethinking Labor Costs in Real Estate Transactions

 What is the average labor cost per transaction in real estate?

-What are significant factors affecting labor costs?
+What factors significantly affect labor costs?

 About Investors Hangout